-Gunter, a Democrat, was the representative for Florida's 5th congressional district from 1973 to 1974.
+Gunter was the representative for Florida’s 5th congressional district and was a Democrat.
+He served from 1973 to 1974.

 Gunter is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Gunter sponsored and cosponsored.
 See full analysis methodology.